vlang/v/doc/docs.md

 }
 ```

-This means that defining public readonly fields is very easy in V,
+This means that defining public readonly fields is very easy in V.
-no need in getters/setters or properties.

 ## Methods